ppriyadarshini123/Nutritionist/README.md

 This project is created as a part of the Web Design Career programme from Training Dragon.
 It is a Mobile web design sample project created for a Nutritionist.

 **Why the project is useful:**
 The project shows how to create webpages for mobile size, tablet size, laptop size and desktop size viewport.
+It also shows how to use Browser sync and bundle *.js files in WebPack.

 **How users can get started with the project:**
 Start page is the index.html.